 Lists are always very popular, so why not make a video that tells your subscribers about the top ten recipes one should make with apples, squash or any "pick it yourself" fruits and vegetables?
 Get picking and get filming!

-Even if you aren’t into minimalism (a hot trend that will continue in 2018), getting organized is always a popular topic.
+Even if you aren’t into minimalism (a hot trend that continues), getting organized is always a popular topic.
 Show your subscribers how you organize your pantry for the fall and winter seasons.
 Give organizing tips, talk about containers and labeling, and explain how to make room for fresh food by doing a step-by-step pantry clear out.

 This subject would make a great can't-miss weekly video, or could even be turned into a 3- to 5-video series, marketed as an event on your social media platforms.
 You could even create your own hashtag and invite subscribers to share their before and after results on Instagram.

 Saving fall’s bounty will be on everyone’s mind as summer comes to a close.
 You could film canning videos, create content about preparing food for the freezer, or share recipes that use seasonal fruits and vegetables.
 Ask your readers and subscribers what they’re planning on preserving and adjust your content calendar accordingly.

 Try to include a wide variety of ideas like zesty kimchi, flavorful Indian pickles like raw mango or cauliflower, and forgotten old family recipes.
 You could even invite grandma over and make it a multigenerational cooking session.

 The kids are back in school, university students are trying to balance studies and eating right on a budget, and everyone is looking for fresh ideas for their packed lunches.
 Suggest original new recipes to shake up the lunch hour.
 Include gluten-free, allergen-free and vegetarian options to attract a wider range of subscribers.